mounikamadas/Data-Analyst/TOOLS.md

 ## Why is Snowflake Used?

-- Cloud-based data warehouse
+- Cloud-based data warehouse for storing and managing large volumes of data.
-- High-performance SQL analytics
+- Combines data from multiple source systems into a single platform.
+- Supports fast SQL-based data analysis and reporting.
+- Enables business intelligence and analytics.
-- Independent compute and storage scaling
+- Scales compute and storage independently based on workload.
-- Secure data sharing
-- Supports structured and semi-structured data
+- Supports both structured and semi-structured data.
+- Allows secure data sharing across teams and organizations.

 ## How I Use Snowflake